-Posted on October 12th, 2020 to Barefoot Training
+Posted on October 12th, 2020 to Our Workouts

 If we are being honest, most people are either unaware or don’t think that their foot condition is important.
 When is the last time you saw someone at the beach flexing their feet?
 Understanding how you move starts with what is happening at the foot.
 All of us fall into three main categories, which is where we will focus our attention.

 These three categories are pronation, neutral, and supination.
 Check out the below graphic to understand each of these foot positions.

+Over pronated feet are more commonly referred to as flat feet.
+They are called flat feet because they pronate so much that the arch is virtually nonexistent and touches the floor.
 A majority of individuals display ankle pronation/eversion and these tendencies can lead to a host of related problems such as ACL tears, lower back injuries, and knee pain to name a few.
 If you have trouble driving your knees out on squats, or if your feet tend to flare in our out significantly then you are likely a pronator.